Hertzole/UnicodeEmoticons/README.md

 # UnicodeEmoticons
 A simple program to easily copy and paste unicode emoticons, like lenny.
+Created with Visual Studio and C#.

+# License
+Meh.
+Do whatever you want.